tejaswinishivaprasad/fullstack_apiversion_change_impact_predictions/impact_ai_repo/boot-rest-api/README.md

 - The Spring backend forwards to the AI Core.
 - The AI Core reads files under datasets/curated produced by curated_datasets.py.

-If you want, I can also:
-- add a sample application.properties snippet
-- provide a docker-compose file with AI Core + Spring + React wired together
-- create a minimal test script that runs curated_datasets.py, starts AI Core and Spring, then hits /analysis/report Pick one and I will add it.